JanneMattila/www/docs/_posts/2024/05/2024-05-13-arc-enabled-kubernetes-and-entra-workload-id.markdown

 In the above example, they don't match and that's why the authentication fails.

-There is interesting discussions about
-[Federated identity credentials support for wildcards](https://github.com/Azure/azure-workload-identity/issues/373#issuecomment-2078859575) in the GitHub issues.
+Related to this, there is very interesting discussions about [Federated identity credentials support for wildcards](https://github.com/Azure/azure-workload-identity/issues/373#issuecomment-2078859575) in the GitHub issues.

 ## Conclusion

 In this post, we have seen how to use Microsoft Entra Workload ID with Azure Arc-enabled Kubernetes.
-We have created a managed identity, created required signing keys, created a Azure Arc-enabled Kubernetes cluster, created a Kubernetes service account, and deployed a workload that uses the service account.
+We have created required signing keys, published metadata and JWKS documents to a publicly accessible location, created a Azure Arc-enabled Kubernetes cluster, created a managed identity, created a Kubernetes service account, and deployed a workload that uses the service account.

-This is a powerful feature that allows you to use managed identities for your workload and you don't have to manage any secrets except for the signing keys of course.
+This is a powerful feature that allows you to use managed identities for your workload and you don't have to manage any secrets **except for the signing keys of course**.
 [Key rotation](https://azure.github.io/azure-workload-identity/docs/topics/self-managed-clusters/service-account-key-rotation.html#key-rotation)
 of the signing keys is extremely important so please plan ahead for that.